How To Get From Charles De Gaulle Airport CDG To Paris

 • CDG Terminal 1 / Terminal 3 train station, located in the Roissypole building – called Aéroport Charles de Gaulle 1

-If you land in Terminal 3, you can walk along the covered walkway to Terminal 1 (the path is well marked in yellow, so very easy to find and follow); or take the free shuttle train connecting the two terminals.
+If you land in Terminal 3, you can walk along the covered walkway to Terminal 1 (the path is well marked in yellow, so very easy to find and follow).
+Otherwise you can take the free shuttle train connecting the two terminals.
 It’s not faster, but a good option if you have luggage.

 Here is what you need to know about the RER B trains from CDG to Paris: